titicplusplus/JinjaWebMaker/README.md

 JinjaWebMaker export
 ```

-All the *.jinja2* files will be transformed and rename without the *.jinja2*
+All the .jinja2 files will be transformed and rename without the .jinja2

 That's it !

 # Todo list

-- Improve the default files when creating the project to understand how works jinja2.
+- Improve the default files when creating the project to understand how works jinja2 for a new user.
 - Change the polling to web socket.
 - A better management of the user's error.